Epiphany Azinge

 His Royal Majesty Asagba Prof Epiphany Chigbogu Azinge, SAN, (born 13 November 1957) is the current Asagba of Asaba and a renowned Nigerian legal luminary and academic.
-He served as the 5th Director-General of the Nigerian Institute of Advanced Legal Studies from 2009 and 2014.
+He served as the 5th Director-General of the Nigerian Institute of Advanced Legal Studies between 2009 and 2014.
 He is a Judge at the Commonwealth Arbitral Tribunal sitting in London, where he represents Nigeria and Africa.
 He is the founder and senior partner at Azinge & Azinge, a law firm in Abuja where his wife Valerie Azinge (also a SAN) is also a partner.
 He emerged Asagba in 2024 following the passing of his predecessor, Prof. Joseph Chike Edozien.
 He holds the national honour of Officer of the Order of the Niger (OON) and is widely regarded as a symbol of intellectual excellence and cultural leadership within Nigeria and across the African continent.

 Education

 Epiphany had his secondary education at Sanit Patrick's College, Asaba from 1970 to 1975.
 He studied law at the University of Lagos in 1976 and graduated with a Bachelor of Laws.
 He was called to the Nigerian Bar in 1980.
 He proceeded to the University of London for his master's degree in comparative constitutional law and shipping law in 1983.
 He proceeded to the London School of Economics for his Ph.D.
 His thesis was on Electoral Laws in Nigeria.

 In June 2015, he was appointed a member of the Commonwealth Secretariat Arbitral Tribunal (CSAT) for a period of four years.
 He was re-appointed for another term of four years in 2019.